-Adding complexity, bureaucracy, and administrative procedures to a traveler’s itinerary is never welcome news.
+Adding complexity, bureaucracy, and administrative procedures to a traveller’s itinerary is never welcome news.
 However, there is no reason for the ETIAS rollout to negatively impact passenger numbers to Europe.

 The travel industry all shares a responsibility to begin educating passengers about the new guidelines without deterring them from booking their next trip.
-As the leader in eVisa guidance and in helping travelers understand travel documentation requirements with ease, sherpa˚ is dedicated to making that process as easy and straightforward as possible—for both industry partners and the travelers they serve.
+As the leader in eVisa guidance and in helping travellers understand travel documentation requirements with ease, sherpa˚ is dedicated to making that process as easy and straightforward as possible—for both industry partners and the travellers they serve.

 More than simply providing a product or service, we're moving travel forward.
 Away from stress and confusion, and towards ease and connection.
 So travelers can move freely wherever life takes them.
 This is the future of international travel.
 Contact us today to find out how our suite of solutions can help grow your business.